Solar-network/core/README.md

 Choose whether you want to run on `Mainnet` (which installs the latest stable release) or `Testnet` (which installs the latest development release) and then wait for the installation to complete.

 When it has finished, run `solar` to interact with the command-line interface.
-If you are a registered delegate, configure the node with your mnemonic with `solar config:forger`.
-To start the relay, run `solar relay:start` and, if you are a delegate, also start the forger process with `solar forger:start`.
+If you are a registered block producer, configure the node with your mnemonic with `solar config:producer`.
+To start the relay, run `solar relay:start` and, if you are a block producer, also start the block producer module with `solar producer:start`.

 You can check that everything is working correctly by reading the logs with `pm2 logs`.